saulTejeda117/Multi-Fuctional-Watch/README.md

 ## 📄 About
 <p align = 'justify'>
-This is python desktop application constains a digital watch wich contains multiple functions:
+This is a simple python application with GUI wich constains a digital watch with multiple functions:
 </p>

 - Timer